tonyspiro/react-universal-blog/README.md

 #####[Go to Cosmic JS to set up your React Universal Blog](https://cosmicjs.com/)

 #####About
-The React Universal Blog lets you have your cake and eat it too: it renders html on the server side to make it SEO friendly and then creates a single page application to allow for fast navigation between pages.
+The React Universal Blog is a blogging app that lets you have your cake and eat it too: it renders html on the server side to make it SEO friendly and then creates a single page application to allow for fast navigation between pages.

 It uses the following:
 <br>